AIBIAlab/AIBIAlab.github.io/README.md

 # AIBIA

-Laboratory of Artificial Intelligence Applied to Bioinformatics (AIBIA) group linked to the graduate program in bionformatics of Federal University of Paraná.
+Laboratory of Artificial Intelligence Applied to Bioinformatics (AIBIA) group linked to the Graduate Program in Bionformatics of Federal University of Paraná (UFPR).

 More information at: